Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             --replicate_tex is 2 in number 1 and number 2
                             conditions.
 In number 3 condition, --replicate_tex is
-                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
+                            3. For assigning the same --replicate_tex to all conditions, use all_1 (--replicate_tex is 1 in all
-                            in all conditions).
+                            conditions).
 Default is all_1.
       --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
-                            It is similar to --replicates_tex.
-This value is for fragmented (or conventional) libraries.
+                            Similar to --replicates_tex.
+This value is for libraries with fragmented transcripts.

     additional arguments:
       --rnafold_path RNAFOLD_PATH
-                            Path of RNAfold.
-      --relplot_path RELPLOT_PATH
+                            Path of RNAfold of the Vienna package --relplot_path RELPLOT_PATH
-                            Path of relplot.pl in Vienna package.
+                            Path of relplot.pl of the Vienna package.
       --mountain_path MOUNTAIN_PATH
-                            Path of mountain.pl in Vienna package.
+                            Path of mountain.pl of the Vienna package.
       --blastn_path BLASTN_PATH
-                            Path of blastn in BLAST+ package.
+                            Path of blastn of the BLAST+ package.
       --blastx_path BLASTX_PATH
-                            Path of blastx in BLAST+ package.
+                            Path of blastx of the BLAST+ package.
       --makeblastdb_path MAKEBLASTDB_PATH
-                            Path of makeblastdb in BLAST+ package.
+                            Path of makeblastdb of the BLAST+ package.
       --parallel_blast PARALLEL_BLAST, -pb PARALLEL_BLAST
-                            The number of parallel runs.
+                            The number of parallel jobs.
 Default is 10.
       --tss_source, -ts     The TSS gff files are generated from ANNOgesic or not.
                             Default is True (from ANNOgesic).
-      --tss_intergenic_fuzzy TSS_INTERGENIC_FUZZY, -ft TSS_INTERGENIC_FUZZY
-                            The fuzzy value of comparing TSS and transcript for detecting intergenic sRNA.
+      --tss_intergenic_antisense_tolerance TSS_INTERGENIC_ANTISENSE_TOLERANCE, -tit TSS_INTERGENIC_ANTISENSE_TOLERANCE
+                            The 5'ends of intergenic and antisense sRNA candidates will be extended or withdrew by this value (nucleotides) for searching the associated TSSs.
                             Default is 3.
-      --tss_5utr_fuzzy TSS_5UTR_FUZZY, -f5 TSS_5UTR_FUZZY
+      --tss_5utr_tolerance TSS_5UTR_TOLERANCE, -t5 TSS_5UTR_TOLERANCE
-                            The fuzzy value of comparing TSS and transcript for detecting 5'UTR-derived sRNA.The input type can be percentage ("p") or the real amount of reads ("n").
-                            For example, p_0.05 means the fuzzy is 5 percent of the length of 5'UTR. n_10 means the fuzzy is 10 nts.
+                            The 5'ends of 5'UTR-derived sRNAs will be extended or withdrew by this value (nucleotides) for searching the associated TSSs.
+The input type can be percentage ("p") or the real amount of reads ("n").
+For example, p_0.05 means this value is 5 percent of the length of 5'UTR. n_10 means this value is 10 nts.
 Default is n_3.
-      --tss_3utr_fuzzy TSS_3UTR_FUZZY, -f3 TSS_3UTR_FUZZY
+      --tss_3utr_tolerance TSS_3UTR_TOLERANCE, -t3 TSS_3UTR_TOLERANCE
-                            It is similar to --tss_5utr_fuzzy.
-This value is for 3'UTR-derived sRNA instead of 5'UTR-derived sRNA.
+                            Similar to --tss_5utr_tolerance.
+This value is for 3'UTR-derived sRNAs.
 Default is p_0.04.
-      --tss_intercds_fuzzy TSS_INTERCDS_FUZZY, -fc TSS_INTERCDS_FUZZY
+      --tss_intercds_tolerance TSS_INTERCDS_TOLERANCE, -tc TSS_INTERCDS_TOLERANCE
-                            It is similar to --tss_5utr_fuzzy.
-This value is for interCDS-derived sRNA instead of 5'UTR-derived sRNA.
+                            Similar to --tss_5utr_tolerance.
+This value is for interCDS-derived sRNAs.
 Default is p_0.04.
-      --terminator_fuzzy_in_srna TERMINATOR_FUZZY_IN_SRNA, -efi TERMINATOR_FUZZY_IN_SRNA
-                            The fuzzy value for comparing terminator and transcript for detecting the terminator which is within sRNA.
+      --terminator_tolerance_in_srna TERMINATOR_TOLERANCE_IN_SRNA, -eti TERMINATOR_TOLERANCE_IN_SRNA
+                            The 3'ends of sRNA candidates will be withdrew by this value (nucleotides) for searching the associated
+                            terminators which are within sRNAs.
 Default is 30.
-      --terminator_fuzzy_out_srna TERMINATOR_FUZZY_OUT_SRNA, -efo TERMINATOR_FUZZY_OUT_SRNA
-                            It is similar to --terminator_fuzzy_in_sRNA.
-This
-                            value is for the terminator which is outside of sRNA.
+      --terminator_tolerance_out_srna TERMINATOR_TOLERANCE_OUT_SRNA, -eto TERMINATOR_TOLERANCE_OUT_SRNA
+                            The 3'ends of sRNA candidates will be extended by this value (nucleotides) for searching the associated
+                            terminators which are behind of sRNAs.
 Default is 30.
       --min_length MIN_LENGTH, -lm MIN_LENGTH
                             The minimum sRNA length.
 Default is 30.
       --max_length MAX_LENGTH, -lM MAX_LENGTH